 The Hyatt Gold Passport boasts an average point value of 2.1 when applied to hotel stays, a significantly higher figure compared to the other available hotel partners.
 The only issue you would need to verify before selecting Hyatt is whether or not there are appropriate Hyatt locations at your particular destination.

 Out of the 6 credit cards that earn users Ultimate Rewards points three allow you to transfer them to an airline or hotel – the Chase Sapphire Reserve®, Chase Sapphire Preferred® Card and the Ink Plus® Business Credit Card.

 For Consumers: Chase Sapphire Preferred® Card

 For Businesses: Ink Plus® Business Credit Card

 The Ink Plus® Business Credit Card is one of our favorite credit cards for small businesses.
 It’s especially useful for companies with a lot of office-type expenses, and gas and hotel spending.
 The card rewards 5 points per $1 on the first $50,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV services each account anniversary year.
 When it comes to hotel and gas stations, you earn 2 points per $1 on the first $50,000 spent per year.

 The Ink Plus® Business Credit Card has one the best Ultimate Rewards bonuses.
-You can get 60,000 bonus points after spending $5,000 on purchases within the first 3 months after account opening.
+You can Earn 60,000 bonus points after you spend $5,000 in the first 3 months.
 That translates to $750 when used as travel redeemed through the UR portal.

 Other Ultimate Rewards Credit Cards